carlogilmar/blog_posts/elixir_setup.md

 ## GitHub

+GitHub provides other tools for our elixir projects.

-Recently GitHub launch the GitHub Actions for automate workflows, if you're using this, there are a GitHub Action for run mix commands in your repository: [Elixir Action](https://github.com/marketplace/actions/elixir-action)
+There are a [GitHub Action](https://github.com/marketplace/actions/elixir-action) for run mix commands in your repository.

-And if you want to have your dependencies updated, you can try the [dependabot](https://github.com/marketplace/dependabot-preview), this will check your dependencies versions and if he found any dependencie to update, he will open a Pull Request with the most updated version in your repository.
+Another useful tool is the [dependabot](https://github.com/marketplace/dependabot-preview) for keep your dependencies updated.